 Instead of using precious manpower on watch duties, remote cameras can be installed around their bunkers, office or base.
-Motion detection can alert the personnel on impending danger.
+Motion detection can alert personnel of impending danger.
 Another use case is to mount a remote-controlled camera on top of a moving drone.
-This can then be used as a scout when operating in a dangerous environment.
+This can be used as a scout when operating in a dangerous environment.

 Patient care is another effective use of a remote camera control system based on IoT.
-Having cameras trained on intensive care patients will allow doctors to constantly monitor their progress.
+Having cameras trained on intensive care patients will allow doctors to monitor their progress constantly.
 This will also allow doctors to do remote examinations that require a physical view of the patient.

-The Video Surveillance company created a complete surveillance system for hospitals that can be viewed and controlled remotely.
+The Video Surveillance company created a complete hospital surveillance system that can be viewed and controlled remotely.

 - Planning of business rules

-- Gathering of requirements and wish list from owners
+- Gathering of requirements and wish lists from owners

 - Gathering and reviewing best practices for remote camera control system

-- Checking of similar or existing applications to find differentiation
+- Checking similar or existing applications to find differentiation

 - Lining up of feasible functionality and features